 This chapter covered the high-level features of the free Apple Xcode debugger.
 Regardless of price, Xcode is an excellent debugger.
-Specifically, in this chapter, you learned about the following:
+Specifically, in this chapter, you learned the following:

-- The origins of the term bug and what a debugger is - The high-level features of the Xcode debugger, including breakpoints and stepping through a program - Using the debugging controls called Continue, Step Over, Step In, and Step Out - Working with the various debugger views, including threads (call stack), Variables view, Text editor, and Console Output - Looking at program variables - Dealing with errors and warnings
+- The origins of the term bug and what a debugger is - The high-level features of the Xcode debugger - Breakpoints - Stepping through a program

+- How to use the debugging controls

+- Continue

+- Step Over

+- Step Into

+- Step Out

+- Working with the various debugger views

+- Threads (call stack)

+- Variables

+- Text editor

+- Output

+- Looking at program variables

+- Dealing with errors and warnings